 Spandex isn't the best at wicking moisture, nor is it the most breathable (though both are good), but that's not the fabric's main benefit: Spandex stretches eight times the usual size, making it ideal for use in all sports Mode provides unrestricted, comfortable movement.
 Note that spandex may lose its elasticity if you throw it in the dryer or iron it frequently, so it should be washed in cold water and air-dried to prolong the life of spandex garments.

 Products: Nylon, Spandex

 When to wear it: Sports that don't sweat profusely.

 Cotton is warm-weather everyday wear because it's light and breathable.
 Stay away from cotton when you're going to sweat.
 Cotton is extremely absorbent, so once you start sweating, your clothes will start to feel heavy and damp.
-It's not the best fabric for running.
+Cotton is a material that doesn't absorb sweat, so it's not a good choice for sportswear.
 Not only does it absorb moisture, it traps it on your skin, making you feel wet and hot when you sweat.
 If you don't normally sweat or don't plan on doing strenuous exercise, cotton may be right for you.
 And it does have some redeeming qualities: cotton washes well and doesn't retain odor like some other fabrics.